Missouri River Flooding – Iowa State Joint Information Center Update

 - Iowa Department of Corrections (DOC)

 - Ongoing support of missions assigned.
 Continued coordination of inmate crews to assist with sandbagging operations as requested.
-Currently all missions have been fulfilled.

 - Iowa Department of Transportation (DOT)